dzsoker023/Factorio-Access/README.md

 For the selected item, decrease maximum request value: ALT + CONTROL + L, available for personal requests only

+For the selected item, clear the logistic request entirely: ALT + CONTROL + SHIFT + L

 For the selected item, send it to logistic trash: O

 For the selected item in logistic trash, take it back into inventory: LEFT BRACKET and then Q